Dr. Roz Heiko

 - a teen on their Sandplay journaling and dreamwork,

-- gently guiding a client through their first hypnosis session,
+- gently guiding a client through their first clinical hypnosis session,

-- or introducing a young family to the benefits of EMDR therapy.
+- or introducing a child to the benefits of EMDR therapy and guided imagery.

 I’ve worked with